Arussel1/blogAPI/README.md

 Requires: Token in the Authorization header
 Headers: CORS enabled

-GET /posts/:postId
-Description: Retrieves a specific post by post ID.
+GET /posts/:postId: Retrieves a specific post by post ID.
-Requires: Token in the Authorization header
-Headers: CORS enabled

-POST /posts
-Description: Creates a new post.
+POST /posts: Creates a new post.
-Requires: Token in the Authorization header, post details in request body
-Headers: CORS enabled

-PUT /posts/:postId
-Description: Updates a post by post ID.
+PUT /posts/:postId: Updates a post by post ID.
-Requires: Token in the Authorization header, post details in request body
-Headers: CORS enabled

-PATCH /posts/:postId/active
-Description: Toggles the active status of a post by post ID.
+PATCH /posts/:postId: Toggles the active status of a post by post ID.
-Requires: Token in the Authorization header
-Headers: CORS enabled

 POST /posts/:postId/comments
 Description: Adds a comment to a post by post ID.